-Strategy Bonus Attacker Defende
+Strategy Bonus Attacker Defender

 Elite army +1 -1

 Scouts +1 -1

 Largest empire +1 -1

 Each 100 GP

 spent (max 200) +1 -1

+and a state

-Roll for outcome
+Roll for the outcome

 Third person who is not involved in the battle rolls 2D6 and applies any strategy bonuses.
 High result favours the attacker, low result favours the defender.